Despite A New Federal Ban, Many Renters Are Still Getting Evicted

 For their part, Jeremy and Alice Bumpus are glad they're not getting evicted for now.
 "It gives us time to actually figure out what we can do," Jeremy Bumpus says.
 Alice Bumpus has been told she's been approved for unemployment benefits, though the money hasn't started coming yet.

 "This situation could happen to anyone," she says.
-"Sometimes life throws you curve balls and it just depends on how you handle that curve ball.
+"Sometimes life throws you curveballs, and it just depends on how you handle that curveball.
 So right now, we're hitting the best we could and just keep moving forward."

 Jeremy Bumpus has signed up with three different food delivery services and he and his wife are trying to start a business doing delivery, car detailing and all kinds of odd jobs.
 They're hoping they can piece together enough income to afford a place to live.